anjalisilva/IntroductionToR/README.md

 -   There are many helpful resources available through Student Life (http://studentlife.utoronto.ca).
 An important part of the education is learning how and when to ask for help.
 Take the time to inform yourself of available resources.

 # Acknowledgements
 -   Slides covered in the lectures were originally developed by Amy Farrow under the supervision of Rohan Alexander, University of Toronto.
+Slides have been modified by Anjali Silva for 2022.

 ## Maintainer
 -   Anjali Silva (<a.silva@utoronto.ca>), University of Toronto.